 What’s happening in Georgia to address this issue?

-In May, Gov. Nathan Deal signed House Bill 673 into law, which requires drivers to use hands-free technology when using cell phones and other electronic devices while driving.
-The new law goes into effect on July 1, 2018.
+In May 2018, Gov. Nathan Deal signed House Bill 673 into law, which requires drivers to use hands-free technology when using cell phones and other electronic devices while driving.
+The law went into effect on July 1, 2018.
 A simple breakdown of what is prohibited and allowed, in addition to special exceptions, is provided by the Atlanta Journal Constitution.
 Heads Up Georgia offers in-depth information about the law, including details about how the law applies to different drivers, how it will be enforced and frequently asked questions.
 In addition, the Georgia Department of Driver Services details the penalties for not following this law.

 What resources does GUIDE recommend?